akurtovic/InstaRaider/README.md

 ===========

 A Python script that uses Selenium WebDriver to automatically download photos for any Instagram user.
+InstaRaider can dowload all photos for any public Instagram profile without relying on API calls or user authentication.
+As long as the user's profile is public, InstaRaider will be able to download a specified number of photos.

 Requires Selenium WebDriver and BeautifulSoup modules.
-InstaRaider is limited to downloading up to 60 photos from a public profile but does not rely on API calls.
-As long as the user's profile is public, InstaRaider will be able to download photos.

 @amirkurtovic